CGJennings/se3docs/docs/um-release-notes.md

 ### For plug-in developers

+* The [Test Plug-in dialog](dm-test-plugin.md) has new options:
+  * prevent other plug-ins from being loaded
+  * reset the JVM command field to its default value
 * The [script debugger client](dm-debugger.md) now has a command line option, `--search` to find instances of Strange Eons with an available debug server and report their host and port for connecting.
 * The `SplitJoin` class can now create instances with a specified number of threads (for I/O-bound tasks).
 * The method `StrangeImage.exists(identifier)` can be used to check whether a portrait-style image path points to a real image.